dcurrigan/ETL-Project/README.md

 # Extract
 ##### NYC Crime Dataset

-* The dataset was download locally from Kaggle<sup>1</sup> and extracted into a Jupyter Notebook using the Pandas read_csv function.
+* The dataset was download locally from <a href="https://www.kaggle.com/ajkarella/nyc-crime-stats">Kaggle</a> and extracted into a Jupyter Notebook using the Pandas read_csv function.

 ##### New York Federal Reserve Bank

-* A web scrape was used to access the values from the interactive table of available on the NY Federal Reserve Website<sup>2</sup>.
+* A web scrape was used to access the values from the interactive table of available on the <a href=https://www.newyorkfed.org/data-and-statistics/data-visualization/nyc-school-spending>NY Federal Reserve Website</a>.
 * Splinter library was initiated and used to click on the data tabs for the table
 * Beautiful soup was used to scrape the data and the html collected was then passed to Pandas read_html function to convert to a useable form